 Clara started ballet at age 4 and by age 5 had moved to gymnastics.
 She always wanted to be moving and to meet that need Clara moved to soccer at age 7.
 She continued to play competitively until graduating from high school at 18.
 She also spent time assistant coaching at age 16 with Northwest Soccer Camp on Whidbey Island.
 Through the years she learned the importance of practice and repetition as keys for success.
 As well as the importance of bonding and supporting one another as teammates.

 Through college Clara took a journey through other types of exercise outside of team sports.
 From running and Pilates to home workout videos.
 Upon graduating from Western Washington University with a Bachelors' degree in Accounting and Business Administration in 2009 Clara then moved to Honolulu where she continued to pursue her joy of exercise and movement through running, swimming, and hiking.

-Through Hapa Mana Clara hopes to encourage healthy movement with keiki and build their confidence to help them achieve their future goals.
+Although Clara is no longer working administratively with Hapa Mana as of February 2020, she will continue to volunteer at events and continue to encourage healthy movement with keiki and build their confidence to help them achieve their future goals.